dpi-tta-lessons/ruby-basics/content.md

   Try using the other print methods (<code>puts</code>, <code>print</code>, and <code>p</code>).
 Do you notice a difference in the output?
 </aside>

+- What does `pp` do in Ruby? <a href="https://docs.ruby-lang.org/en/master/PP.html">Ruby Docs: class PP</a>
+- It pauses the program.
+  - Not correct. `pp` prints data in a human-readable format.
+- It prints output in a more readable way.
+  - Correct! `pp` pretty-prints objects.
+- It permanently stores variables.
+  - Not correct. `pp` has nothing to do with saving data.
+{: .choose_best #ruby_pp title="Understanding pp" answer="2"}

 ## 2. Variables

 <!-- TODO: explain how to assign variables using `=` -->